ExtensityAI/symbolicai/README.md

 The way all the above operations are performed is by using a `Prompt` class.
 The Prompt class is a container for all the information that is needed to define a specific operation.
 The Prompt class is also the base class for all other Prompt classes.

-Here is an example how to define a Prompt to enforce the neural computation engine to compare two values:
+Here is an example how to define a Prompt to enforce the neural computation engine on how to compare two values:

 ```python
 class CompareValues(ai.Prompt):